 Appointed to the Board in 2004.
-André Wilkens was appointed the Chief Executive Officer of ARMgold in 1998.
-He was then appointed the Chief Operating Officer of Harmony following the merger of ARMgold with Harmony in 2003.
-André subsequently served as Chief Executive of ARM Platinum, a division of ARM.
-André was appointed as Chief Executive Officer of ARM in 2004 and appointed to its Board in the same year.
-With the appointment of ARM’s Chief Executive Officer on 1 March 2012, André became the Executive Director: Growth and Strategic Development based in the office of the Executive Chairman.
-The balance of André’s 43 years mining experience was gained with Anglo American Corporation of South Africa, where he commenced his career in 1969 and culminated in his appointment as Mine Manager at Vaal Reefs in 1991.
+André Wilkens was appointed Chief Executive Officer of ARMgold in 1998.
+Following the merger of ARMgold with Harmony in 2003, he was appointed Chief Operating Officer of Harmony.
+André subsequently served as Chief Executive of ARM Platinum.
+He became Chief Executive Officer of ARM in 2004 and was appointed to its Board in the same year.
+With the appointment of ARM’s Chief Executive Officer on 1 March 2012, André became the Executive Director: Growth and Strategic Development, based in the office of the Executive Chairman.
+The balance of André’s 45 years’ experience in mining was acquired at Anglo American where he began his career in 1969 until he was appointed Mine Manager at Vaal Reefs in 1991.

 Appointed to the Board in 2011.
-Tom Boardman was Chief Executive of Nedbank Group Limited from December 2003 to February 2010.
-He was previously Chief Executive and an executive director of BoE Limited, one of South Africa’s leading private and investment banking companies which was acquired by Nedbank in 2002.
-He was the founding shareholder and Managing Director of retail housewares chain Boardmans, which he sold to Pick ’n Pay in 2006.
-The Boardmans chain of stores is now owned by Edcon.
-Prior to this he was Managing Director of Sam Newman Limited and worked for the Anglo American Corporation for three years.
+Tom Boardman was Chief Executive of Nedbank Group from December 2003 to February 2010.
+Prior to this, he was Chief Executive and Executive Director of BoE, which was acquired by Nedbank in 2002.
+He was the founding shareholder and Managing Director of Boardmans, which he sold to Pick ’n Pay in 2006 (Boardmans is now owned by Edcon).
+He was Managing Director of Sam Newman and worked for Anglo American for three years.
 He served his articles at Deloitte.
-He is a non-executive director of Nedbank Group, Woolworths Holdings and Royal Bafokeng Holdings.
-Tom has also been appointed as a non-executive director of Kinnevik, a listed Swedish investment company.
-He is a director of The Peace Parks Foundation and is the Chairman of The David Rattray Foundation and serves as a trustee on a number of other charitable foundations.
+He is a Non-Executive Director of Nedbank Group, Woolworths Holdings and Royal Bafokeng Holdings.
+Tom has also been appointed Non-executive Director of Kinnevik, a listed Swedish investment company.
+He is also a director of The Peace Parks Foundation, he is Chairman of The David Rattray Foundation and serves as a trustee on a number of other charitable foundations.